 MANATEE- The Manatee County Government Department of Public Safety will hold a town hall-style meeting regarding the resurgence of heroin overdoses at 2 p.m.
 Tuesday at the Public Safety Center, 2101 47th Terrace E., Bradenton.

-“Prehospital treatment modalities are going to change due to this new information and there is a high chance that the hospital treatment plans will need to change, too,” Crutchfield said in an email announcing the meeting.
+James Crutchfield, program manager for community paramedicine, said the meeting was called after the Manatee County Sheriff’s Office reported heroin overdoses are on the rise again.
+Crutchfield also said law officers indicated heroin is being cut with carfentanil, which is different than cutting agents used before, and hospital protocols for treatment may now have to be changed to deal with it.“Prehospital treatment modalities are going to change due to this new information and there is a high chance that the hospital treatment plans will need to change, too,” Crutchfield said in an email announcing the meeting.

 The Bradenton Herald reported Friday authorities are saying heroin and fentanyl overdoses are plaguing Manatee and Sarasota counties again.